1. Optimized GitHub Documentation

 Raydium is a decentralized exchange (DEX) on the Solana blockchain that offers a variety of pools, yield farming opportunities, and swaps.

-AcceleRAYtor is an incubation program that allows startups building on Solana to raise capital through Initial DEX Offerings (IDOs), and get support from Raydium's team.
+AcceleRAYtor is an incubation program that allows new crypto projects building on Solana to raise capital through Initial DEX Offerings (IDOs), and get support from Raydium's team.

 During the first two launches on AcceleRAYtor, Media Foundation and Mercurial Finance were over-bought by 10,000% and 9,000% respectively.